microsoft/Tools-for-Health-Data-Anonymization/README.md

 ### Note

-1. If the input date/dateTime/instant value does not contain exact day, like "yyyy", "yyyy-MM", there's no date can be shifted and redaction will be applied.
+1. If the input date/dateTime/instance value does not contain an exact day, for example dates with only a year ("yyyy") or only a year and month ("yyyy-MM"), the date cannot be shifted and redaction will be applied.
 2. If the input date/dateTime/instant value is indicative of age over 89, it will be redacted (including year) according to HIPAA Safe Harbor Method.
 3. If the input dateTime/instant value contains time, time will be redacted.
 Time zone will keep unchanged.